 Bits & Pieces from all around as Yoga enters everywhere

-I sent out this email to all my students today.
+I sent out this email to all my students on March 13th.
 As the responses (with permission) come in, I will post them.

 I have been teaching Yoga for 16 years now.
 During that time it was commonplace for students to come in with symptoms that colds or allergies produced and make use of the tissues provided to blow their noses or cover their mouths when they coughed.
 Hell, I used to do the same when teaching the class!
 There were many times when the tissues were a key component in completing the class!